oroinc/documentation/user_guide/data_management_grids.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If permitted, you can initiate the creation of a new record directly from the grid.
-Right above the grid, there is usually a :guilabel:`Create New ...` button - click it, to get to the Create form.
+Right above the grid, there is usually a :guilabel:`Create New ...` button.
+Click it, to get to the Create form.

 .. _user-guide-ui-components-grid-edit:

 Edit Records on a Grid
 ^^^^^^^^^^^^^^^^^^^^^^

 If permitted, you can edit the records directly from the grid.
-By each cell there is an edit icon.
-Click it twice till you edit the value.
+Beside each cell there is an edit icon.
+Click it twice, in order to edit the value.

 |